stambolievv/SoftUni/README.md

 🎓 JavaScript: Basics, Fundamentals, Advanced, Application 🎓

 # My SoftUni Certificates
-Every certificate is issued after successfully taken exam.
+Every certificate is issued after successfully taken exam.<br />
-The student should achieve score 5 and above (max score is 6) to receive certificate.
+The student should achieve score 5 and above (max score is 6) to receive certificate.<br />
-Exams are with duration of 4 hours.
+Exams are with duration of 4 hours.<br />

 <table align="left">
   <tr align="center">